 He paints a picture of subterranean circularity.
 ‘The care given to stone extraction is more nuanced than just blasting it away, as with concrete,’ he emphasises.
 ‘In France, where a lot is quarried underground, spaces created can be used to host data centres, cultivate mushrooms or even store cheese,’ he says.
 But France’s belief in its craft ‘guilds’, centuries old and nurtured after two world wars, combines with a construction industry that’s far more geared up to using structural stone.

-He has worked with Paris-based OnSITE Architecture, Carl Fredrik Svenstedt, Gilles Perraudin and Studiolada, architects who have earned a reputation by realising a host of housing, schools and winery projects nationally.
-‘France is as tuned in to the economics of structural stone as concrete and steel ones,’ he tells me, ‘so using it is both viable and affordable.’
+He has learned from the likes of Paris-based OnSITE Architecture, Gilles Perraudin and Studiolada, trailblazers who have earned a reputation by realising a host of housing, schools and winery projects nationally, and is now working with Carl Svenstedt and Swiss firm Archiplein.
+‘France is as tuned-in to the economics of structural stone as concrete and steel ones,’ he informs me, ‘so using it is both viable and affordable.’

 While Bidaud is stimulated by working in the UK, where he says engineering design is developed via proving your case rather than the more homogenising, code-based approaches of France, he admits that there remain many challenges to large-scale adoption of structural stone here, the primary one being contractual relationships.